remix-run/react-router/packages/react-router/docs/api/hooks.md

     <Route
       path="/blog/:slug"
       render={({ match }) => {
-        // Do whatever you want with the match ... return <div />
+        // Do whatever you want with the match... return <div />
       }}
     />